 Kashima: Then why doesn't Senpai like me?!
 I don't get it!

-- Living Emotional Crutch: She's one to Mikoshiba, as she's one of the few people he's fully comfortable to be around.
+- Living Emotional Crutch: She's one to Mikoshiba, as she's one of the few people he's fully comfortable being around.
 Mikoshiba often calls her or uses her as a shield if he's panicking because of a situation he doesn't know how to handle.
 The only reason why Mikoshiba was even willing to go on a summer retreat was because he knew Kashima would be there, and he got distressed when he realized that he wouldn't be staying in the same room as her.

 - Made of Iron: Kashima endures Hori physically throwing her across the hall, flinging large objects at her, and kicking her to high heaven, but no matter what Kashima always walks it off with at worst a few cuts and scratches.
 Sometimes she even laughs about it.

 - Masculine Girl, Feminine Boy: She forms a platonic version of this with Mikoshiba.
 The latter is the model Nozaki used for his manga's heroine, Mamiko, and while Kashima is not the model for Suzuki, Nozaki occasionally uses her as inspiration for him.

 - Modesty Shorts: Kashima's character bio shows that she wears shorts under her skirt.